Skip to main content

 In her life and boisterous devotion, Kempe antagonized many of those around her; yet she garnered friends and supporters who helped record her experiences.
 Her book opens a window on to the medieval world, and provides a fascinating portrait of one woman’s life, aspirations, spiritual doubts, and prayers.

-You are warmly invited to join Canon Emma online each Tuesday evening via Zoom, to reflect and discuss this extraordinary account of a medieval wife, mother and mystic.
+We joined Canon Emma online via Zoom, to reflect and discuss this extraordinary account of a medieval wife, mother and mystic.

-Together, over ten weeks, we shall read and discuss the complete text - focussing on specific chapters each week.
+Together, over ten weeks, we read and discussed the complete text - focussing on specific chapters each week.

-We will be reading the Oxford World’s Classic version, translated by the Birkbeck scholar Anthony Bale.
+We have been reading the Oxford World’s Classic version, translated by the Birkbeck scholar Anthony Bale.

-Whether you can join us for just a few or all of the gatherings, you are most welcome to read together this engaging and colourful work by a forceful and deeply spiritual lady of the fourteenth century.
+We hope you enjoy reading this engaging and colourful work by a forceful and deeply spiritual lady of the fourteenth century.

-Each week Canon Emma will begin with a brief introduction followed by discussion and then concluding with prayer.
+Each week Canon Emma began with a brief introduction followed by discussion and then concluding with prayer.

 Week One - 10 September

-A Visit to Canterbury and Julian of Norwich: Chapters 10 to 20
+A Visit to Canterbury and Julian of Norwich: Chapters 10 - 20

 Week Three - 24 September

-On pilgrimage to the Holy Land: Chapters 21 to 30
+On pilgrimage to the Holy Land: Chapters 21 - 30

 Week Four - 1 October